 - Gondola Ride: For a less thrilling experience, you can also get 360-degree panoramic views of the South Island by taking a gondola ride and to date, you can either do this in Queenstown or Christchurch.

-- Hot Air Balloon Ride: Though if you want something a bit more unique yet still relaxing, choose to do a sunrise hot air balloon ride over Queenstown so that you can see the Southern Alps and Lake Wakatipu in all its golden glory.
+- Hot Air Balloon Ride: If you want something a bit more unique yet still relaxing, choose to do a sunrise hot air balloon ride over Queenstown so that you can see the Southern Alps and Lake Wakatipu in all its golden glory.
 It will even come with a champagne breakfast full of pastries, fruits, and hot drinks.
 (To reserve your spot, book here).

 6. Go jump